pozsarzs/modshell/README.md

 runtime and to keep the final values​of constants and variables created during runtime.

-**Serial connection**
+**Raw serial connection**

-The program also provides the possibility to send and receive raw data via a serial port, and also includes a very simple serial console.
+The program provides the possibility to send and receive raw data via a serial port, and also includes a very simple serial console.
 The display of sent and received data can be turned off or raw text and hexadecimal viewing can be selected.

+**Serial connection with DCON protocol**

+The program also provides the possibility to send and receive data with DCON protocol via a serial port.

 **Already implemented commands:**